Ben Brading 5 min read

 Business energy monitoring is the process of using smart meter data to track and analyse commercial energy consumption.

-To explain how business energy monitoring works, we’ll begin by outlining the three key steps involved in providing real-time energy consumption insights.
+To explain how business energy monitoring works, we’ll outline the three key steps for providing real-time energy consumption insights.

 Measuring energy usage